skinny85/eol-blog/content/articles/2020/graal-truffle-tutorial-part-2-introduction-to-specializations.md

-Operations like addition, multiplication, division, etc. on floating-point numbers like `double` are more expensive in terms of CPU cycles than the equivalent operations for integers.
+Operations like addition, multiplication, division, etc. on floating-point numbers like `double` are more expensive in terms of CPU cycles than the equivalent operations on integers.
-We know that JavaScript code uses integers frequently: in loops like `for (let i = 0; i < n; i++)`, for array indexes, etc.
+We know that JavaScript code uses integers frequently: in loops like `for (let i = 0; i < n; i++)`, for array indexes, for string lengths, etc.
-If we used `double`s for all those cases, our implementation would be simpler, but we would be making the language unnecessarily slower.
+If we used `double`s in all those cases, our implementation would be simpler, but we would be making the language unnecessarily slower.